astronomer/airflow-guides/guides/airflow-talend-integration.md

 Using Airflow to interact with the Talend Cloud API is easy using the SimpleHttpOperator.
 In this example we will show how to execute a job; however, note that there are many other actions you can perform with the Talend API as described in the documentation linked above, and all of these can be accomplished in a similar way.
 Also note that there are other ways of making an API call in Airflow besides using the SimpleHttpOperator; we have chosen to show this operator because it is the most straight forward for this use case.

-> Note: In Airflow 2.0, provider packages are separate from the core of Airflow.
-If you are running 2.0 with Astronomer, the `apache-airflow-providers-http` package is already included in our Airlfow Certified Image; if you are not using Astronomer you may need to install the package separately to use the hooks, operators, and connections described here.
+> **Note:** In Airflow 2.0, provider packages are separate from the core of Airflow.
+If you are running 2.0 with Astronomer, the `apache-airflow-providers-http` package is already included in our Astronomer Certified Image.
+If you are not using Astronomer, you may need to install the package separately to use the hooks, operators, and connections described here.
+To learn more, read [Airflow Docs on Provider Packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).

 First, we need to set up an Airflow connection to connect to the API.
 The connection should be an HTTP type, and should be configured like this: